Functions

 6

-7func calculateBill(price, no int) int {
+7func calculateBill(price, quantity int) int {

-8 var totalPrice = price * no
+8 var totalPrice = price * quantity

 9 return totalPrice